Million Dollar Kid

-Million Dollar Kid is a 1944 American film directed by Wallace Fox starring the East Side Kids.
+Million Dollar Kid is a 1944 American comedy film directed by Wallace Fox starring the East Side Kids.

 Plot

 In the East Side Kids' clubhouse, Muggs McGinnis laments the epidemic of mugging that has been plaguing their streets.
 While waiting outside a store that afternoon, the boys witness a man being attacked in the alley and come to his defense, chasing away his assailants.
 In gratitude, the man, millionaire John Cortland, hands Muggs his business card.
 When the cynical Muggs tosses the card in a garbage can, Glimpy McClosky digs it out and finds the man's cash-laden wallet in the trash.

 After the boys deliver the wallet to Capt.
 Mathews of the police department, the captain mistakes them for the thieves and arrests them.
 Cortland soon arrives at the police station to claim his wallet, however, and identifies the boys as his rescuers.
 Upon discovering that the boys long for a gymnasium, Cortland invites them to his house the next day.
 There, Cortland shows them his son John Jr.'s basement gymnasium, and after explaining that John is overseas fighting, he offers the boys the use of the facilities.

 Escorting the boys upstairs, Cortland introduces them to his pretty daughter Louise and his son Roy, whose hand has been sprained.
 Noting Roy's injured hand, Muggs begins to suspect that he was involved in the robbery, but when Capt.
 Mathews asks for a description of the thieves, Muggs refuses to cooperate.
 Soon after, Louise's fiancé, French soldier Lt.
 Andre Dupree, arrives, and Louise informs her father that all the servants have quit, thus jeopardizing a dinner party she had planned for that evening.
 Attracted to Louise, Muggs suggests that his mother and Mrs. McClosky would be happy to cook and serve for the party.

 When Muggs overhears Andre drop his French accent during a phone conversation, he begins to suspect that he is a phony and decides to follow him.
 Muggs and Glimpy trail Andre to the Zig Zag Club, where he meets his paramour, showgirl Maizie Dunbar.
 Deciding to tell Louise the truth about her fiancé, Muggs and Glimpy return to the Cortland mansion, but Louise refuses to believe their story.
 Meanwhile, the other boys are walking past the neighborhood pool hall when they see Roy playing pool with two of the robbers.
 When Muggs returns to the clubhouse, the boys tell him about spotting Roy at the pool hall.